Last Update: November 25, 2024

 Is a treadmill good for bad knees?

-Treadmills provide more shock absorption than your neighborhood sidewalk, because they have soft decks with built-in shocks.
-Treadmills also allow users to support themselves with the handles.
-A treadmill may also help users feel more confident training at a slower pace.
 Returning from injury is tough, and treadmills allow users to keep the rehab more private if they want.
 However, walking and running both challenge the knees.
 Severe knee injuries may require users to pursue other activities that are not weight-bearing.
 Ellipticals and exercise bikes may be better options in some cases.

 Which treadmill is easy on the knees?

-The NordicTrack X32i was our pick for its really soft cushioning.
-However, this entire list contains treadmills that are easier on the knees for different reasons.
-Generally, NordicTrack and ProForm treadmills are soft.
-Sole treadmills are firm.
-The Horizon treadmills fall somewhere in the middle and have low step-up heights.
 Most treadmills will complement your training if you take the time to do additional rehabilitation exercises and work on keeping proper form while walking or running.
 One thing I have learned from testing treadmills is how much my shoes can change my experience on a treadmill.
 Make sure that your shoes are also a good fit for you and your knee problems so that your treadmill training will go as smoothly as possible.

 Is a treadmill incline good for bad knees?

-Incline training can be a good modality for some knee injuries.
-I can speak anecdotally about how incline training has helped me every time I have struggled with chondromalacia aka “runner’s knee.”
+Incline training can be a good option for some knee injuries.
+I can speak anecdotally about how incline training has helped me every time I have struggled with chondromalacia, aka “runner’s knee.”
 However, it is of the utmost importance that you maintain proper form and joint alignment.
 This might require training at a much slower pace than you are used to.
-For other users, including those with runner’s knee, incline training may be too much of a trigger for their pain.
-It can also exacerbate the problem when improper form is used.
-The right type of training for your injury depends on the cause and type of your injury.